jara001/f1tenth-rules/rules_v3.md

 **ADD MORE CLEAR DEFINITIONS**

 - Car
+- Hardware list: List of components that the car is composed of.
+All parts of the Vehicle specification must be addressed along with additional sensors.
 - Track: Space where we drive, muhehe
 - Heat: Single instance of n-teams racing on the track.
 A race can be composed on multiple heats.
 - Session: Block of specific competition part.